qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 1. Update the dashboard to show the relationship between an interface's operational state and administrative state
 2. Add functionality to dynamically update devices to subscribe to
 3. Add dashboard/panels in Grafana to show how relationships between data can result in a different display
+4. Add dashboard for overview and one for details
+5. Add panel for all SD-WAN BFD session statistics for a router
+6. Be able to click on a stat to go into details (this might take a while)
+7. Select a router to view on Grafana via a dropdown menu
+8. Change Prometheus to use the Prometheus container instead of installing it on an Ubuntu container?
+9. Figure out why there's the `Error on ingesting out-of-order samples` error for the Prometheus container
+10. Pin versions of Python libraries and GitHub repositories in a sustainable manner